benfeather/gulp-boilerplate/README.md

 };
 ```

-The config above will create a new CSS file (bundle) called `bundle.css` in the `dist/css` folder.
+The config above will create a new CSS bundle called `bundle.css` in the `dist/css` folder.

-The contents of this file will be the compiled Sass from the files in the `assets/sass` folder with the `.sass` or `.scss` file extensions.
+This bundle will consist of the compiled sass from all of the files in the `assets/sass` folder.

-You can create another bundle by adding a new object to the `bundles` array.